lavann/MonostoMicros/monostomicros.md

 There comes the point in the application’s lifecycle that it no longer provides the same benefits as before and so the application is entirely re-written from scratch or modernised and migrated to a new architectural style that can accommodate change, such as microservices.

 Migrating a monolith to a microservice, is, unfortunately, a non-trivial task.
 It requires significant time and investment to ensure that migration is successful and not fraught with failure and overruns.
 To ensure that any migration is successful, it is good to gain an understanding of microservices and the benefits (and challenges) they bring.
-The term microservices, or the concept, was first introduced by Dr Peter Rogers in 2005 on Cloud Computing, the term used, at the time was “Micro web services”.
-The term microservices appeared in 2011 as an architectural style that pioneers were experimenting at the time; one of the early and well-known pioneers is Netflix.
+The term microservices, or the concept, was first introduced by Dr Peter Rogers in 2005 on Cloud Computing, the term used, at the time was  [“Micro web services” ](https://www.mdpi.com/2076-3417/8/8/1368).
+The term microservices appeared in 2011 as an architectural style that pioneers were experimenting at the time.
+The term was coined at an architectural conference near Venice in 2011; one of the early and well-known pioneers is Netflix.

 Unlike monoliths, microservices are typically decentralised loosely coupled units of execution; in other words, an application is composed of a series of microservices – fig 2.